boasbakker/FYPLC/book/Course files/Software.md

 ## Git
 When writing code, especially larger projects, you want to keep track of your changes.
 Sometimes your code breaks and you want to go back to a previous version where all these troubles weren't there yet.
 For this purpose we have *version control software*.
 Most popular is **git**.
 Git is a distributed version control system that tracks changes in code or files, allowing multiple developers to collaborate efficiently on a project.
 GitHub is a web-based platform that hosts Git repositories, providing tools for collaboration, code sharing, and version management, often used for open-source and team projects.
 Here we don't go much deeper than this, but direct you to the [manual of our colleagues at CiTG](https://mude.citg.tudelft.nl/book/programming/programs/git/version_control.html).
 You may want to check this out a bit later during your first year.

-## Vocareum
-We sometimes make use of **Vocareum**.
-Vocareum is a cloud-based platform designed for educational institutions to provide hands-on learning experiences, particularly in coding, data science, and cloud computing.
-It offers a virtual lab environment where students can complete assignments, receive automated feedback, and instructors can manage and grade coursework efficiently.
-We make use of Vocareum to grade your work and provide feedback.

-If you want (online) help from the teaching assistants, you should upload your work to Vocareum.
-We can access your work, make changes and help you out.
-Moreover, you are to upload your exam(s) to Vocareum so that we can grade your work.
-Hence, get convenient with this platform.